Six minute read

 We give you information about what to expect — but the decision to visit is always yours.
 Amy, one of our funeral directors, explains why this matters so much.

 “A woman came to visit her sister in our Friends and Family room.
-Her sister had scoliosis and her body was curled over, it couldn’t be straightened out.
+Her sister had scoliosis and her body was curled over, and couldn’t be straightened out.
 The hospital was concerned about this and said that she couldn’t visit, but her sister didn’t want to see her looking any different from how she’d looked in life.

 "She came out of the visit so grateful, saying that her sister had looked calm, peaceful and beautiful, just how she remembered her.
 She was so glad she’d come.”